coruzzilab/connectf_react/src/components/tutorial/tutorial.md

 ![summary](../../images/summary.png)

-A horizontal bar chart detailing the number of targets per analysis per transcription factor.
-If there are greater than 50 transcription factors queried, only top 50 by target count will be displayed.
+A horizontal bar chart detailing the number of targets per experimental analysis for each TF.
+If there are greater than 50 TFs queried, only top 50 by total target count will be displayed.

 ## Table

 ![table](../../images/table.png)

 Displays all of the target genes of each analysis.
-If P-values and Log<sub>2</sub> fold change are available they will be displayed.
-A "**+**" sign will be displayed if only binding data is available.
+If *P*-values and Log<sub>2</sub> fold change are available they will be displayed.
+A "**+**" sign will be displayed if no *P*-value and Log<sub>2</sub> fold change is available for that analysis.
+The table can be exported as an Excel or CSV file.
+The combined list of target genes from the query can be exported as a text file, copied to the clipboard, or saved as a temporary list within ConnecTF that the user can then use to filter TFs or targets in subsequent queries.

 ## Metadata

-Metadata for each analysis is displayed here.
+Metadata for each analysis returned by the query is displayed here and can be exported as a CSV file.

 ## Network

 ![network summary](../../images/network_summary.png)

 ### Summary, Export, and Link to Graph View

 A summary of the network is included along with a link to the [Network Graph](#network-graph).
 An overview of how many edges, transcription factors, and targets are presented.
 There are also options to export the network as a [SIF](https://manual.cytoscape.org/en/stable/Supported_Network_File_Formats.html#sif-format) or JSON file, which you can open with [Cytoscape](https://cytoscape.org).

-### AUPR — Area Under Precision Recall

-*Disclaimer: Only Available if a [Target Network](#select-target-network) is selected during query.*

-If a [Target Network](#select-target-network) is selected during the query.

 ### Network Graph